AdriannaGmz/mujoco_kuka/README.md

 * The makefile in the sample directory generates binaries in the bin directory.
 These binaries are pre-compiled and included in the software distribution.

 * While the software distribution contains only one model (humanoid.xml), additional models are available at http://www.mujoco.org/forum under Resources.

+**Remember to always download the project as SSH to authenticate with the SSH key for every commit**